QubesOS/qubes-doc/installing/encryption-config.md

 Manual Encryption Configuration
 ===============================

+Qubes OS uses full disk encryption (FDE) by default.
+If you are an advanced user who wishes to customize your encryption parameters during installation, this page can help.

 The Qubes installer uses `cryptsetup` (LUKS/dm-crypt) under the hood.
-You can configure the encryption options before installing Qubes as follows:
+You can configure the encryption options while installing Qubes as follows:

 01. Boot into the installer.
 Wait for first GUI screen to appear where it asks about language/localization .